wkm/obelisk/README.md

 The store service

 ### `obelisk-web`
 The web service is (mostly) stateless and can be horizontally scaled to run on as many machines as desired.

-### `obelisk-proxy`
+### `obelisk-proxy` (future)
 The proxy service is a simple (but sufficient) HTTP proxy to the `obelisk-web` and `obelisk-aggregator` services.

 ### `obelisk-aggregator` (future)
 The aggregator service acts as a front end for receiving and aggregating metrics

 ### `obelisk-broadcast` (future)
-A simple service